 1st trip to the beach with the eldest child.
 Sunny day and Chloe amazed at the texture of sand.

 Normal summer day that we spend having fun and when we came back home we felt exhausted and happy at the same time

 All the children in my family playing lava floor.

 I wake up in the morning and I can smell the fresh coffee my mom is making in the kitchen, I hear the radio playing, and I know she will wake me in 5 min.

 Documentary family photography ( Let’s call it Day in Life sessions from now on ) are a way for your family to revisit what your life was like then.
 Almost transport you back to that moment in time.
-I believe that documentary session preserve history.
-The history that’s gonna be looked at years and years later.
+I believe that documentary session preserves history.
+The history that will be looked at years and years later.
 Day in the Life sessions are a cure for bad memory ( check out nr 5 in the 10 doubts that are stealing your memories) and allow you and your family to return to moments otherwise forgotten.